scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 Since it is an extension of the relational algebra, much of document spanners can already be expressed with Pandas core operations.
-We have implemented several of the remaining parts of document spanners as operations over series of type Span.
+We have implemented several of the remaining parts of document spanners as operations over Pandas Series of data type Span.

 Specifically, we have NLP-specific *join* operations (sometimes referred to as "merge") for identifying matching pairs of spans from two input sets, where the